 LATAM is the largest airline group in South America, with subsidiaries in Brazil, Colombia, Ecuador, Paraguay, and Peru.
 The airline operates a combined fleet of more than 300 aircraft from hubs in different countries.
 Moreover, LATAM operates flights to more than 120 destinations.
 Pre-COVID, the airline had 43,000 employees.

 Together with Lufthansa, Emirates shows the biggest reduction in terms of revenue passenger kilometers compared to pre-COVID.
 More than 12 months after the first wave, Emirates operated only 13% of RPK’s they had operated in pre-COVID time.

-Emirates Airlines was founded in 1985 and operates out of its base in Dubai.
-The airline operates a fleet of 250 aircraft mainly Airbus A380 and Boeing B777.
+Emirates Airlines was founded in 1985 and operated out of its base in Dubai.
+The airline operates a fleet of 250 aircraft, mainly Airbus A380 and Boeing B777.
 With more than 100 Airbus A380, Emirates is the world’s biggest operator of this aircraft.
-Emirates Airlines flies to more than 150 destinations all over the world.
+In addition, Emirates Airlines flies to more than 150 destinations all over the world.
 Pre-COVID, the airline had more than 60,000 employees.

 Find out everything about Emirates on our dedicated Emirates information page.

 #12 Qatar Airways

 Qatar Airways is listed among the world’s top 15 biggest airlines for the first time.
 Moreover, it ranks higher than Emirates.
 Therefore, Qatar Airways can be considered the Middle East’s biggest airline in revenue passenger kilometers.
 Moreover, it seems that Qatar Airways is managing the situation slightly better than Emirates.
 Although both airlines have a similar business model, Qatar had to reduce “only” 72.3% compared to 86.4% of Emirates.